 The Hope Substation was first commissioned in 1960 and extended in 1967.
 The two power transformers at the substation were refurbished in 2004 and 2010.
-The original 33kV and 11kV switchboards are still in place.
 The substation is sited on land that has been designated by NZTA for future use as a highway.